lineatkaf/lineatkaf.github.io/README.md

 # Welcome to the LineAtKAF webpage

+`python3 -m http.server` to run on local machine